bluelamar/WsRuleR/README.md

 $ ./scripts/run_cdb.sh

 You will know its ready when you see it starts printing to the console.
+Note the datbase can be blown away at anytime by shutting down the database and then deleting the directory: cdb
+*run_cdb.sh* will recreate the directory.

 Then from a separate terminal initialize the database with the Directory Service Owner Group data if you have not yet done so.
 This simply pre-populates the DB with made-up groups with owners.